 - Mandatory registration with a state sex offender registry

 Sexting and Federal Law

 Depending on the circumstances, sexting may also be a federal crime.
-Typically when someone exchanges sexually explicit images across state lines, even electronically.
+This may occur when someone exchanges sexually explicit images across state lines.

 However, for individuals under the age of 18, it is very unlikely they will be charged with a federal crime.
-The Federal Juvenile Delinquency Act provides that, where possible, individual states charge juveniles, rather than federal.
+The Federal Juvenile Delinquency Act provides that, where possible, individual states charge juveniles rather than the federal government.

 Contact Denver Criminal Defense Attorney Jeff Weeden for Sexual Assault Charges

 A trusted advocate during his nearly 15 years representing those accused of crimes, Denver sex crimes defense attorney Jeff Weeden has represented clients throughout Colorado including Adams, Arapahoe, Aurora, Boulder, Broomfield, Denver, Douglas, Gilpin, Jefferson, Larimer, Morgan, Weld counties and beyond.